How to Write a CV with No Experience in 2025

 Data Scientist graduate CV personal profile example

-Get more tips with our graduate CV example.
+Get more tips with our data scientist CV example or graduate cover letter sample.

 Career change CV personal profile example

-Enthusiastic and detail-orientated French-English translator who aims to change career as a Technical Writer.
+French-English translator who aims to change career as a Technical Writer.
 Quick learner with demonstrated communication skills in different multicultural and professional settings.
-Eager to kickstart a career in an international and team-oriented company as an intern or entry-level writer.
+Eager to kickstart a career in an international company as an intern or entry-level writer.

 Looking to create a professional CV?

-In some cases, you have some of the required skills, not all, but one approach is to identify transferable skills.
-CV experts advise turning these skills into professional hard or soft skills.
-Remember that the skills you select should align with your desired job goals.
-With little to no work experience, we encourage you to emphasise transferable skills gained through training, projects, volunteering, or other extracurricular activities that would strengthen your CV.
+With little to no work experience, we encourage you to emphasise the skills gained through training, projects, volunteering, or other extracurricular activities that would strengthen your CV.

-To learn more about the different types of skills on a CV, read our article on what skills to put on a CV.
+To learn more, read our article on what key skills to put on a CV.

 6. Draw attention to your education and qualifications

 If you have little to no work experience, shift your CV's spotlight to your education and qualifications.
-Don’t hesitate to place education above work experience if that is more relevant to the position and showcases your suitability for the role.
+Don’t hesitate to place your education section above the work experience section (or even replace it) if that is more relevant to the position and showcases your suitability for the role.

 Examples of education - No work experience